inorichi/android-playground/README.md

 ## Architecture

-The application architecture is built based on [Uncle Bob's Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), and to enforce a proper separation of concerns and limiting boundaries, the project has been divided into 4 modules:
+The application architecture is built based on [Uncle Bob's Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) to enforce a proper separation of concerns, limiting boundaries and unidirectional data flow, the project has been divided into 4 modules:

 * `domain`: It contains the entities, repositories interfaces and use cases (interactors) of the application.
 This module's dependencies are as small as possible, and should never depend on any networking or persistency library.